brunolemos/parse-sdk/README.md

 # What is this?
-This [Meteor](http://meteor.com/)'s package is a simple wrapper to Facebook's [Parse Javascript SDK](https://parse.com/docs/js/guide)
+This [Meteor](http://meteor.com/)'s [package](https://atmospherejs.com/brunolemos/parse-sdk) is a simple wrapper to Facebook's [Parse Javascript SDK](https://parse.com/docs/js/guide)

 ##### What does it do?
-This package will simply add a global Parse object to your application.
+This package will simply add a global Parse object to your application and keep it updated.

 ##### What doesn't it do?
 It does not provide any deep integration with your collections.